-- Covid-19 for individuals grouped as Clinically Extremely Vulnerable, Clinically Vulnerable or BAME background and may be update following vaccinations
+- Underlying health conditions for individuals groups who may be susceptible to given infectious diseases and may be update following vaccinations

 - DSE Workstation

 - New and Expectant Mothers

 - Young person's employment experience

 - Personal Risk Assessment

-- Personel Emergency Evacuation Plan (PEEP)
+- Personal Emergency Evacuation Plan (PEEP)

 - Health Care Plan

-It may be considered good practice to merge the information into a single document e.g Health Care Plan so that ALL information is in a central location.
+It may be considered good practice to merge the information into a single document e.g. Health Care Plan so that ALL information is in a central location.